Want to improve your eating habits this year? Why not try these Ayurvedic vegan recipes? We have them for every dosha!

 Get the recipe here.

-7. Sprouted Lentil Vegetable Stew with Chimichurri Sauce
+7. Sprouted Lentil Vegetable Stew

 Lentils have many creative and tasty uses, much like this stew recipe.
 They’re packed with fiber and protein, keeping you full for long periods of time, maintaining your energy and strength.
-This soup is suitable for both pitta and kapha dosha, and is a great meal to balance the body through all four seasons.
+This stew is suitable for both pitta and kapha dosha, and is a great meal to balance the body through all four seasons.

 Get the recipe here.